miragejs/ember-cli-mirage/docs/v0.0.29/quickstart.md

 });
 ```

 Now, if we want to change what data this route responds with, all we need to do is change the data in the database.
-To do this, we can use either *fixtures* or *factories*.
+There's a few ways to do this.

 <aside class='Docs-page__aside'>
   <p>Learn more about <a href="../seeding-your-database">fixtures</a>.</p>
 </aside>

-To seed your database with fixtures, create files under the `/mirage/fixtures` directory.
+In development, you add data to your database by creating files under the `/mirage/fixtures` directory.
 These files should export arrays of objects, like this:

 ```js
 // app/mirage/fixtures/users.js